ludvig-sandh/Chirp/README.md

 │
-├── fft/                     # FFT utilities and spectral analysis ├── gui/                     # ImGui-based user interface components ├── synchronization/         # Thread synchronization utilities ├── midi/                    # External midi keyboard support ├── util/                    # Utility classes relevant for any part of the project
+├── fft/                     # FFT utilities and spectral analysis ├── gui/                     # ImGui-based user interface components │   └── windows/             # Classes corresponding to each window on screen │       └── helper/          # Helper classes used in the window classes ├── synchronization/         # Thread synchronization utilities ├── midi/                    # External midi keyboard support ├── util/                    # Utility classes relevant for any part of the project